 However, just because data protection is imperative under the new EU regulation, that does not mean it’s unattainable.
 There is a method for compliance that ensures that organisations are meeting all the demands, and, at the same time, ensures that compliance does not result in an enormous administrative burden for those employees involved.

-On this website, you will gain insight into some of the methods and tools that KMD Neupart uses to help companies in both the private and public sector to prepare for the EU GDPR.
+On this website, you will gain insight into some of the methods and tools that Neupart uses to help companies in both the private and public sector to prepare for the EU GDPR.
 If you’d like to hear more about how we can do the same for you, get in touch!